In this section

 Clearly the better the information the more reliable the estimate will be.
 An estimate must not be given if the VO considers that insufficient details upon which to make a reliable valuation estimate have been supplied.

 Valuation advice and estimates should not be made verbally or in response to verbal requests.
-This is particularly pertinent where an enquiry is of a speculative nature motivated by an attempt to reduce rates or tax payable on empty property.

 Equally, VOs should not engage in any discussion about the possible different ways in which a site might be developed to obtain the best rental income or the highest or lowest rateable value i.e. there should be no development advice.